DavidMetcalfe/Chrome-Cookie-decryption/README.md

 ## Installation

-Paste the following in a Command Prompt or
-Terminal window to install the required modules:
+Open Command Prompt window in the script's directory, and paste the following to install the required modules:

 **pip install -r requirements.txt**